-The Saucony Guide 13 is Saucony’s most recent take on one of their most popular stability shoes.
+The Saucony Guide 13 belongs to the brand's most popular stability shoe line.
 It has the standard pricing of $120, and it is a mid-light daily trainer that could also be used for racing for those needing a stable ride.

 It incorporates a brand new upper and midsole while still providing the moderate to lighter stability that the Guide has always offered.
 So far, it’s looking solid.